dreibh/rsplib/README.md

 * [Echo Service](#echo-service): A simple echo service.
 The server-side returns the received payload as-is, i.e.&nbsp;echoes it.
 * [Discard Service](#discard-service): A simple discard service.
 The server-side just ignores the received payload.
 * [Daytime Service](#daytime-service): A simple daytime service.
 The server-side responds with the current date and time.
-* [Character Generator Service](#character-generator-service): A simple character generator service.
+* [Character Generator&nbsp;(CharGen) Service](#character-generator-service): A simple character generator service.
 The server-side generates test data.
 * [Ping Pong Service](#ping-pong-service): A simple request-response service.
 * [Scripting Service](#scripting-service): An example workload-offloading service.
-It is for example used by [SimProcTC – A Simulation Processing Tool-Chain for OMNeT++ Simulations](https://www.nntb.no/~dreibh/omnetpp/).
+It is for example used by [SimProcTC](https://github.com/dreibh/simproctc).
 * [Fractal Generator Service](#fractal-generator-service): The fractal graphics computation service, for testing and illustratively demonstrating RSerPool features.
 It is also used for the [RSerPool Demo Tool](https://github.com/dreibh/rserpooldemo).
-* [Calculation Application Service](#calculation-application-service): A simulated calculation application, for evaluating load distribution.
+* [Calculation Application&nbsp;(CalcApp) Service](#calculation-application-service): A simulated calculation application, for evaluating load distribution.
 Details can be found in «[Reliable Server Pooling – Evaluation, Optimization and Extension of a Novel IETF Architecture](https://duepublico2.uni-due.de/servlets/MCRFileNodeServlet/duepublico_derivate_00016326/Dre2006_final.pdf)».

 Notes:

-* For most of the provided services, the latest version of [Wireshark](https://www.wireshark.org) already includes the packets dissectors!
+* For all provided services, the latest version of [Wireshark](https://www.wireshark.org) already includes the packets dissectors!
 * See the [manpage of "rspserver"](https://github.com/dreibh/rsplib/blob/master/src/rspserver.1) for further options!

   <pre>